We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s plenty to consider as you shop for a mattress.
 The elements below are particularly important to keep in mind when looking for a mattress to help relieve back and pain.

-Foam mattresses can be a good option for side sleepers looking for a softer mattress, but they might not provide enough support for sleepers with larger bodies.
+Foam mattresses can be a good option for side sleepers looking for a softer mattress, but they might not provide enough support for sleepers with more weight.

 According to a